Supermac30/CTF-Stuff/PicoCTF/Super Safe RSA 2/README.md

 ```
 ## RSA description
 [This is a good discription of RSA](https://simple.wikipedia.org/wiki/RSA_algorithm)

-given cipher text c and message m with public key n and e
+Given cipher text c and message m with public key n and e

 encode - **_c = m^e % n_**